countervolts/Apple-Music-Stats-Calculator/README.md

 2. add user input so they can get their top X amount of artists and songs

 ## **DISCLAIMER**
-THIS ISNT 100% ACCURATE DUE TO IT COUNTING SKIPPED "TRACK_SKIPPED_FORWARDS" AS LISTENED SONGS, it is about 75~% accurate (hours/minutes streamed WONT match apple music replay)
+THIS ISNT 100% ACCURATE DUE TO IT COUNTING SKIPPED "TRACK_SKIPPED_FORWARDS" AS LISTENED SONGS, it is about 75~% accurate (hours/minutes streamed WONT match apple music replay).
+Also this DOESNT dynamically update as you listen to Apple Music, it will be the most recent information from what day you requested your data